WanderQY/Hierarchical-taxonomy-aware-model/README.md

 For more details, refer to the [./Codelist/ folder](https://github.com/WanderQY/Hierarchical-taxonomy-aware-model/tree/main/Codelist).

+# Further discussion
+It should be noted that on-site sound analysis entails a more intricate environmental noise assessment, as a variety of factors such as different birds, insects, mammals, artificial sounds, wind, rain, and thunder can be associated with the target species in the collected recordings.
+Actually, the number of bird sounds collected is not very large, with non-bird sounds accounting for more than 70% of the total recordings.
+Compared to the two-stage model constructed using pre-determined bird / noise discrimination (a), we used an improved hierarchical relationship tree (b) (c), where an additional “s2n (signal-to-noise)” level was added before the first level to facilitate the training of a more comprehensive classification model.
+In this manner, non avian sounds are less likely to be recognized as flight calls, and vice versa.
+Due to the split of the training and testing sets at a ratio of 8: 2, we employed the extracted target bird chirps from the training set to fine-tune the trained GINN model.
+Evaluation results on test sets are shown in Table 9.
+Evaluate the effectiveness of the model from three different perspectives: recall, precision, and accuracy.
+Furthermore, it is feasible to enlarge the scope of the unknown species Table 9 by incorporating a “other” sibling node to each layer.
+This scenario will not be explored further in this article, but it demonstrates the expandability of hierarchical relationships.

 # Project
 Our Biodiversity Intelligent Identification System is about to be launched.